Chaguaramas, Trinidad and Tobago

 Chaguaramas (/ˌʃɑːgəˈrɑːməs/, lies in the Northwest Peninsula of Trinidad west of Port of Spain; the name is often applied to the entire peninsula, but is sometimes used to refer to its most developed area.
-The developed area in Chaguaramas starts at an Aloca aluminum manufacturing plant and dock, and ends at the Army and Coast Guard camps on the mainland.
+The developed area in Chaguaramas starts at an Alcoa aluminum manufacturing plant and dock, and ends at the Army and Coast Guard camps on the mainland.
 Offshore, a group known as The Five Islands are in various stages of development or redevelopment, as of 2016.

 Most of the roadway in Chaguaramas lies close to the coastline and one can view the sea from the winding road.
 It is about 14 km from Port of Spain.